notion-enhancer/notion-repackaged/README.md

 Any contribution is welcome, be it documentation, code improvements or fixes.

-For issues or feature requests and it's related to the enhanced version, consider submitting it to the proper repo under the [https://github.com/notion-enhancer](notion-enhancer organization), unless you have an issue specific to this repackaged version.
+For issues or feature requests and it's related to the enhanced version, consider submitting it to the proper repo under the [notion-enhancer organization](https://github.com/notion-enhancer), unless you have an issue specific to this repackaged version.

 ## Disclaimer